-While 2021 might not be the biggest year for Fortnite in terms of monthly active users, it does remain a definite staple on the eSports front.
 With a total of 350 million users subscribed to the Epic Games phenomenon, people are still swarming the critically acclaimed world to soak up the latest updates that get uploaded on a regular basis.
 And now, as it stands, Fortnite has amassed a whopping $30 billion in revenue, making it one of the best-selling games on the market.

 Fortnite: In a Nutshell